Warbo/chriswarbo-net/blog/2014-12-04-Nat_like_types.md

 ---
 This is based on [an explanation I gave][mymail] on the [Idris mailing list][idrismail] about using dependent types to prove that a Vector contains some element.

+# The Skeleton #

-This post assumes some familiarity with the `Nat`{.haskell} type.
-If you've not encountered it before, take a look at [Peano arithmetic][peano]
+All of the types in this post will be variations of the `Nat`{.haskell} type.
+If you've not encountered it before, take a look at [Peano arithmetic][peano].

 ## `Nat`{.haskell} ##